zuozhenggh/learning-library/workshops/OCVS/README.md

 ## Introduction

-[Oracle Cloud VMware Solution](Link) (OCVS) is a fully certified, supported and secure VMware software defined data centre (SDDC) that is hosted on Oracle Cloud Infrastructure (OCI) and uses VMware software and licenses.
+**Oracle Cloud VMware Solution (OCVS)** is a fully certified, supported and secure VMware software defined data centre (SDDC) that is hosted on Oracle Cloud Infrastructure (OCI), and uses VMware software and licenses.

-The base configuration includes three Oracle Cloud Infrastructure Compute bare metal hosts (BM.DenseIO2.52).
+The base configuration includes three Oracle Cloud Infrastructure compute bare metal hosts (BM.DenseIO2.52).
 This configuration can be altered to allow a single Oracle Cloud VMware Solution SDDC to use 64 bare metal hosts.
 The base configuration also includes an Oracle Cloud Infrastructure virtual cloud network (VCN), 156 OPCUs, 2304 GB of physical memory, and 153 TB of NVMe-based raw storage.

 The solution includes VMware software such as vSphere, vSAN, NSX-T, and vCenter Server.
 The vSAN converged storage technology ensures the availability of data and replicates data across all the bare metal hosts in the SDDC.